 Advanced law degrees serve as recognition of formal legal education beyond the J.D. degree.
 The L.L.M. program offers students a broad platform to design their own course of study within parameters set by the MCL law faculty.
-Upon completion of the program, graduates will demonstrate competency in ILO1, ILO2, and ILO3.
+Upon completion of the program, graduates will demonstrate four competencies.